pengowray/ScreenSleeper/README.md

 ## Setting up ScreenSleeper

-This is just a skeleton outline for now

 * Download and extract the [current release](https://github.com/pengowray/ScreenSleeper/releases)
 * Run ScreenSleeper.exe for the first time
 * Find config file (there's a "Find Config" button in the app to make this easy)
-* Edit and save the config (`mqttConfig.json`)
+* Edit and save the config (There's a [detailed breakdown of the config file](https://github.com/pengowray/ScreenSleeper/wiki/config) in the wiki, if you need it)
 * Click 'Connect'
 * Set ScreenSleeper to auto start when you login by making a shortcut to it in shell:startup.
-(Hit `Win R` and type `shell:startup` enter, then paste a shortcut to ScreenSleeper.exe into there)
+(Hit `Win R` and type `shell:startup` enter; copy `ScreenSleeper.exe` from where you unzipped it and paste a shortcut into the Startup folder)

+If you're using HA, [here's instructions to create an Automation to trigger ScreenSleeper](https://github.com/pengowray/ScreenSleeper/wiki/Home-Assistant-automation).